 |Frequently Asked Questions|

-If there is a Service Balance from the last month, can that balance be applied to the current month, or will the balance be refunded?
+If there is a balance from the last month, can that balance be applied to the current month, or will the balance be refunded?

-Is it alright to zero out the pay-in if the services start in the middle of the month and the client has spent their funds?
+Is it alright to zero out the pay-in if the services start in the middle of the month and the consumer has spent their funds?

-If the client has paid the wrong amount is it okay to zero out the remaining liability if it is under $5.00 to keep the case from suspending?
+If the consumer has paid the wrong amount is it okay to zero out the remaining liability if it is under $5.00 to keep the case from suspending?

 Can I process a refund?

-Can I request a refund for my client earlier than normal processing times for special circumstances?
+Can I request a refund for a consumer earlier than normal processing times for special circumstances?

-What if my client dies and there is unused money in the account?
+What if a consumer passes away and there is unused money in the account?

-What if my client moves out of their home, into a facility and there is unused money in the account?
+What if a consumer moves out of their home, into a facility and there is unused money in the account?

-How can I tell if my client received a refund?
+How can I tell if a consumer received a refund?

-How can I tell if my client may be potentially ineligible on the pay-in system?
+How can I tell if a consumer may be potentially ineligible on the pay-in system?

-My client started services effective the beginning of the month but I was not able to get their liability started on the pay-in system, can I receipt the money into the pay-in system?
+My consumer started services effective the beginning of the month but I was not able to get their liability started on the pay-in system, can I receipt the money into the pay-in system?

 How do I receipt the money in then?

-How do I decrease or increase the pay-in liability on the current month?
+How do I decrease or increase the pay-in on the current month?

-If my client’s case is closed or they die, will the provider still be paid if I close or death out the case?
+If a consumer’s case is closed or they pass away, will the provider still be paid if I close or death out the case?

 Back To Top